 The Riverdale Press: "Refocusing from the virus to finding your next meal".

-The Riverdale Press has an amazing write up on what the NW Bronx Food Justice Project has been doing to support the community.
-The need for emergency food increased dramatically since the pandemic and the NW Bronx Food Justice Project is right there building partnerships, accessing emergency food supplies, building food pantry capacity and coming up with innovative ways to teach about nutrition while social distancing.
+The Riverdale Press has an amazing write up on what the NW Bronx Food Justice Coalition has been doing to support the community.
+The need for emergency food increased dramatically since the pandemic and the NW Bronx Food Justice Coalition is right there building partnerships, accessing emergency food supplies, building food pantry capacity and coming up with innovative ways to teach about nutrition while social distancing.

 Click here to read the article.